calico/AAC_scoring/model_1/README.md

 If ```--visualize=True```, then a segmentations image similar to the one shown below is saved for every image that is segmented and whose aortic region is extracted.
 In the image below, the subplots show - vertebrae segmentations + curve joining their centroids, pelvis segmentation + centroid, spinal curve + aortic region parallel to the curve, binary mask for the aortic region - from left to right in that order.

+The PNG images are converted to tfrecords for speeding up the input processing pipeline.
+The creation of tfrecords is turned ON by default.
+If you have already created them and wish to not create them again, you can turn the flag OFF by setting ```create_tfrecords=False``` at the command line.

 ![ScreenShot](images/visualization_example.png)

 The full list of flags is given below